Menimm/hubclock/docs/CODEX_CONTEXT.md

 - After changing frontend code, rebuild `frontend/dist` (either via `npm --prefix frontend run build` or `setproduction.sh install backend`).
 - If requests hit `/clock/...` instead of `/api/clock/...`, verify the deployed bundle has the correct `VITE_API_BASE_URL` and rebuild if necessary.
 - Certbot integration assumes port 80 is temporarily available for HTTP-01 validation.
+- Hebrew localisation is pervasive; keep new UI labels/messages in Hebrew to maintain consistency.
+- Clock-in/out must remain a masked, single-button flow; employee codes are distinct from `id_number` (government ID), so do not swap their roles.

 ## Last Session Summary (2025-10-29)
 - API prefixed with `/api`.